ariajanke/blockgames/README.md

 use this application without "just knowing".
 This will involved changes to the README and include instructions presented in the app.

+## Adapting to ASGL
+Broke a couple of things, specifically:
+- Re-assignable controls
+- "inherits" bugs from ASGL

 ## Goals
 - 12 Scenarios for the Puyo derivative
     * 3 non-sequential scenarios (2/3)